grip-on-software/monetdb-import/Database_structure.md

     -   **author_date** - TIMESTAMP: Point in time that the developer initially made the commit.
 This is NULL for version control systems that do not know a separate authored date.
+    -   **branch** - VARCHAR(Git branch): The original branch that the commit was made on.
+The branch is deduced from the merge commit that brought the commit to the master branch.
+This is NULL for commits whose originating branch cannot be deduced, such as for Subversion repositories.

 -   **vcs_developer**: User names from VCS commits.
 The same developer